nayem9b/Lake-House-Geniee/README.md

 ### Features
 * A side nav for user navigation.
-* All data for side nav is fetched from backend and used RESTful API
+* All data for side nav is fetched from backend and used RESTful API.
-* There is a profile page to know better of me
+* There is a profile page to know better of me.
-* Added some perks to make it User Attractive
+* Added some perks for better User Experience.